-All children have either their teacher and their teaching assistant as their designated key workers.
+All children have their class teacher as their designated key workers, however teaching assistants also play a valuable role in supporting each and every child.

 A Key Person is:

 - someone to build a relationship with the child and parents - someone who helps the child become familiar with the provision - someone who meets the child's individual needs and care needs (eg. dressing) - someone who responds sensitively to children's feelings, ideas and behaviour